JasonJKi/ScalpPlot/README.md

 #### From demo.m

-Instantiate the HeadPlot object once for all headplots.
+Instantiate the HeadPlot object once for all headplots by assigning a location file.
+ScalpPlot is able to read all major EEG/MEG file extensions (.BDF, .LOC, .EGi, etc.)
 ```
 scalpPlot = ScalpPlot(locationFilePath);
 scalpPlot.setMap();